SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 The preference notation appears similar to the predicate tests that appear on the left-hand side of productions, but has very different meaning.
-Predicates cannot be used on the right- hand side of a production and you cannot restrict the bindings of variables on the right-hand side of a production.
+Predicates cannot be used on the right-hand side of a production and you cannot restrict the bindings of variables on the right-hand side of a production.
 (Such restrictions can happen only in the conditions.)